MikaelStalvik/BitbendazLinker/README.md

 Bitbendaz Linker Tool comes with a GUI application (Windows only) and a CLI version which works on Windows, Linux and MacOs (requires .NET Core installed)

+## Using generated files

+In your C/C++ project include the generated .h files.

+To get the contents from a shader by name, simply get the string (const char*) by it's name.
+The generated name will be set to the shader file plus the \_min suffix.
+Example:

+  source filename is "abstract_worlds.glsl", the generated constant will be named "abstract_worlds_min"

+To load an object or texture, use the generated dictionary header file to perform offset lookups.
+Example:

+  int ofs = offsetForTexture(resname); // get the file offset for a resource. resname is of type std::string. offsetForTexture is a generated helper function.

+If a resource is not found, ofs will be set to -1.
+If found, it will return the offset to where in the linked file the resource data starts (in bytes).

+Each entry in the generated dictionary contains: offset in bytes, size in bytes and resource name as std::string.

 ## Requirements
 .NET Framework 4.7.2 (WPF client) and .NET Core (2.1).